souzatharsis/souzatharsis.github.io/book.md

 ### Contribute

-The Book is Open and we are looking for co-authors (as I will never have the time or the knowledge to write it all by myself).
-Feel free to [reach out](http://www.souzatharsis.com/) or simply create a pull request with your contribution!
+The Book is [Open](https://github.com/souzatharsis/open-quant-live-book) and we are looking for co-authors (as I will never have the time or the knowledge to write it all by myself).
+Feel free to [reach out](http://www.souzatharsis.com/) or simply create a pull request with your contribution on our [Github project](https://github.com/souzatharsis/open-quant-live-book)!

 ### Working Contents